thedatanerdz/Yoco_Project_1_Sales_prediction_2010_2011/README.md

 - data orchestartion and workflow
 - do data quality checks
 - do data transformations
-- create a dashboard of sales
+- Final output = create a dashboard of sales

 ## Tools
 - BigQuery